-Nociceptive impulses are conducted by nociceptor primary afferent fibers to either the spinal cord or the brainstem and two general sets of neural networks.
+Nociceptive impulses are conducted by nociceptor primary afferent fibers to either the spinal cord or the brainstem and 2 general sets of neural networks.
 Reflex withdrawal and flexion in response to nociceptive input are mediated at the spinal level while ascending nociceptive pathways carry impulses to the reticular formation, hypothalamus, thalamus, and cerebral cortex (somatosensory cortex and limbic system) for sensory processing and spatial localization.
 Thus, movement observed in response to nociception can be due to spinally mediated reflex activity, cerebral cortical and subcortical processing, or a combination of the two.
 For example, it is well recognized clinically that spinally mediated nociceptive reflexes may remain intact distal to a compressive spinal lesion or complete spinal transaction that blocks the ascending nociceptive pathways.
 In contrast, administration of a local anesthetic into the epidural space suppresses both spinally mediated nociceptive reflexes and ascending nociceptive pathways; in either case, noxious stimuli are not perceived as pain in conscious human or nonhuman animals because activity in the ascending pathways, and thus access to the higher cortical centers, is suppressed or blocked.
 It is therefore incorrect to substitute the term pain for stimuli, receptors, reflexes, or pathways because the term implies higher sensory processing associated with conscious perception.
 Consequently, the choice of a euthanasia agent or method is less critical if it is to be used on an animal that is anesthetized or unconscious, provided that the animal does not regain consciousness prior to death.

 Pain is subjective in the sense that individuals can differ in their perceptions of pain intensity as well as in their physical and behavioral responses to it.
-Pain can be broadly categorized as sensory-discriminative, where the origin and the stimulus causing pain are determined, or as motivational-affective, where the severity of the stimulus is perceived and a response to it determined.63 Sensory-discriminative nociceptive processing occurs within cortical and subcortical structures using mechanisms similar to those used to process other sensory-discriminatory input and provides information on stimulus intensity, duration, location, and quality.
+Pain can be broadly categorized as sensory-discriminative, where the origin and the stimulus causing pain are determined, or as motivational-affective, where the severity of the stimulus is perceived and a response to it determined.73 Sensory-discriminative nociceptive processing occurs within cortical and subcortical structures using mechanisms similar to those used to process other sensory-discriminatory input and provides information on stimulus intensity, duration, location, and quality.
 Motivational-affective processing involves the ascending reticular formation for behavioral and cortical arousal, as well as thalamic input to the forebrain and limbic system for perception of discomfort, fear, anxiety, and depression.
-Motivational-affective neural networks also provide strong inputs to the limbic system, hypothalamus, and autonomic nervous system for reflex activation of the cardiovascular, pulmonary, and pituitary-adrenal systems.
+Motivationalaffective neural networks also provide strong inputs to the limbic system, hypothalamus, and autonomic nervous system for reflex activation of the cardiovascular, pulmonary, and pituitary-adrenal systems.

 Although the perception of pain requires a conscious experience, defining consciousness, and therefore the ability to perceive pain, across many species is quite difficult.
-Previously it was thought that finfish, amphibians, reptiles, and invertebrates lacked the anatomic structures necessary to perceive pain as we understand it in birds and mammals.
+Previously it was thought that fish, amphibians, reptiles, and invertebrates lacked the anatomic structures necessary to perceive pain as we understand it in birds and mammals.
 For example, the invertebrate taxa include animals with no nervous system (eg, sponges) and nervous systems with no ganglionation or minimal ganglionation (eg, starfish).
-However, there are also invertebrate taxa with well-developed brains and/or complex behaviors that include the ability to analyze and respond to complex environmental cues (eg, octopus, cuttlefish, spiders,64,65 honeybees, butterflies, ants).
-Most invertebrates do respond to noxious stimuli and many have endogenous opioids.66

-Amphibians and reptiles also represent taxa with a diverse range of anatomic and physiologic characteristics such that it is often difficult to ascertain that an amphibian or reptile is, in fact, dead.
-Although amphibians and reptiles respond to noxious stimuli and are presumed to feel pain, our understanding of their nociception and response to stimuli is incomplete.
-Nevertheless, there is increasing taxa-specific evidence of the efficacy of analgesics to minimize the impact of noxious stimuli on these species.^{67,68} Consequently, euthanasia techniques that result in "rapid loss of consciousness" and "minimize pain and distress" should be strived for, even where it is difficult to determine that these criteria have been met.
+However, there are also invertebrate taxa with well-developed brains and/or complex behaviors that include the ability to analyze and respond to complex environmental cues (eg, octopus, cuttlefish, spiders, 74,75 honeybees, butterflies, ants).
+Most invertebrates do respond to noxious stimuli and many have endogenous opioids.76 amphibians and reptiles respond to noxious stimuli and are presumed to feel pain, our understanding of their nociception and response to stimuli is incomplete.
+Nevertheless, there is increasing taxa-specific evidence of the efficacy of analgesics to minimize the impact of noxious stimuli on these species.^{77,78} Consequently, euthanasia techniques that result in "rapid loss of consciousness" and "minimize pain and distress" should be strived for, even where it is difficult to determine that these criteria have been met.